dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 ## What is JavaServer Faces (JSF)

-JavaServer Faces (JSF) is a [Java specification](https://auth0.com/blog/incrementally-changing-your-database-with-java-and-flyway/) that promotes component-based user interface development for web applications.
-Views, on JSF, are described through XML files called view templates and usually rely on server-side sessions to store the state of UI components.
-For example, let's say that we wanted to show an HTML table of products.
-To do so, we would need an XML file with the following content:
+[JavaServer Faces (JSF)](http://www.oracle.com/technetwork/java/javaee/javaserverfaces-139869.html) is a [Java specification](https://auth0.com/blog/incrementally-changing-your-database-with-java-and-flyway/) that promotes component-based user interface development for web applications.
+Views, on *JSF*, are described through *XML* files called view templates and usually rely on server-side sessions to store the state of UI components.
+For example, let's say that we wanted to show an *HTML* table of products.
+To do so, we would need an *XML* file with the following content:

 ```xml
 <html xmlns="http://www.w3.org/1999/xhtml"